-The Fair Housing Act (FHA) is a federal law that was enforced to protect the rights of individuals suffering from a mental disability.
-FHA clearly states that an ESA owner cannot be denied housing based on their need of a support animal, provided that they possess a legitimate ESA letter.
+The Fair Housing Act (FHA) is a federal law that was enforced to protect the rights of individuals suffering from physical or mental impairment.
+FHA clearly states that an ESA owner cannot be denied housing based on their need for a support animal, provided that they possess a legitimate ESA letter.

 An ESA letter is a prescription letter from a licensed mental health professional, stating that an emotional support animal helps alleviate the individual’s symptoms.

-It isn't easy for ESA owners to find pet housing societies; under the Federal Fair Housing Act 1988, landlords are required to make reasonable accommodations in their home for an emotional support animal for people with an ESA letter.
+It isn't easy for ESA owners to find suitable and pet-friendly accommodation; under the Federal Fair Housing Act 1988, landlords are required to make reasonable accommodation for the people with an emotional support animal and a valid ESA letter.

-Landlords who have a no pet policy, are legally required to allow emotional support animals by the U.S. Department of Housing and Urban Development.
+Landlords who have a no pet policy are legally required by the U.S. Department of Housing and Urban Development to allow emotional support animals.

-A landlord must not discriminate, this means that a person with an ESA letter cannot be denied housing due to their need for an ESA, similar to how a person with a physical disability (person restricted to wheelchair) cannot be declined housing because of their condition.
+A landlord must not discriminate, this means that a person with an ESA letter cannot be denied housing due to their need for an ESA, similar to how a person with a physical disability (person restricted to a wheelchair) cannot be denied housing or public accommodation because of their condition.

 While an ESA owner is protected by the FHA, there still are certain situations where this law doesn’t apply.
 Such as when,

-Under the Fair Housing Act for emotional support animal, the only legal requirement of living with your ESA is an ESA letter.
-This law also gives landlords the right to ask for this document before allowing a person with an ESA public accommodation.
+Under the Fair Housing Act for an emotional support animal, the only legal requirement of living with your ESA is an ESA letter.
+This law also gives landlords the right to ask for this document before allowing the person into their residence and premises.

 Landlords must, however, check if the letter is valid or not.
 A legitimate ESA letter is printed on a licensed mental health professional’s letterhead, with their signatures.
 Other than that, no other documentation should be required by your landlord.